Boeing 737-800 (Photo: Jan Gruber).

 In general, Wilson is very critical of the fact that long-haul flights are exempt from airline ticket taxes in many EU countries.
 This would be particularly extreme in Amsterdam-Schiphol, because around 80 percent of KLM passengers would only transfer, mostly to the long haul.
 These transfer travelers would be exempt from green taxes in the Netherlands, but would be responsible for the majority of carbon dioxide emissions.

 According to Wilson, politicians in particular are strong in making announcements, but the reality is different when it comes to implementation.
-As an example he cited the "ban on domestic flights" in France, where there would be so many exceptions that very few routes would de facto be affected.
-In general, the Ryanair chief executive says it would be illogical for network carriers to suggest that two flights would be more environmentally friendly than one.
-According to WIlson, non-stop flights from A to B would make more sense.
-He also demands that tax revenues should be invested in the development of new forms of propulsion for aviation.
-However, this is currently not the case, because in some states the governments make no secret of the fact that they want to cross-subsidise rail transport.
+As an example, he cited the "ban on domestic flights" in France, where there are so many exceptions that in fact only very few routes are affected.
+In general, the Ryanair CEO believes that it would be illogical for network carriers to suggest that two flights are more environmentally friendly than one.
+Non-stop flights from A to B would make more sense, says Wilson.
+He also calls for tax revenues to be invested in the development of new forms of propulsion for aviation.
+However, this is not currently the case, as in some countries the governments make no secret of the fact that they want to cross-subsidize rail transport.

-In response to accusations of “greenwashing”, which are generally directed against the industry, Wilson said in summary that the development of new forms of drive would not happen overnight and that it would still take some time.
-The airline industry would make an enormous effort and should also be given the necessary time to deliver.
+In response to accusations of "greenwashing" that are generally directed against the industry, Wilson summed up by saying that the development of new forms of propulsion would not happen overnight and would take some time.
+The aviation industry was making enormous efforts and should be given the time it needs to deliver.

 Eddie Wilson in Vienna (Photo: Jan Gruber).